joereynolds/joereynolds.github.io/README.md

 The source for joereynoldsaudio.com

-To start it locally, do the following:
+To start it locally, use the Jekyll docker containers:

 ```
-bundle exec jekyll serve
+docker run -p 4000:4000 -v $(pwd):/site bretfisher/jekyll-serve
 ```

+It's then available on localhost port 4000.